 Introduction to

-Being in touch with the embodied imaginal realm is one of the vital elements of awakening to a wholehearted way of being that aligns with true nature.
+Being in touch with the embodied imaginal realm is one of the vital elements of awakening to true nature.
 The more people that can access the embodied imaginal realm, the greater the possibility for a necessary paradigm shift in humanity towards wholeheartedness, aliveness, and integrity.

 You can read more about how this looks on a societal level on the Imaginal Realm Project website.